iloveyii/todo/backend/README.md

 ## Setup and first run

-  * Clone the repository `git clone git@bitbucket.org:iloveyii/sports-poll.git`.
+  * Clone the repository `git clone git@bitbucket.org:iloveyii/todo-list.git`.
   * Run composer install `composer install`.
   * Then run composer command `composer dump-autoload`.
   * Create a database (manually for now) and adjust the database credentials in the `config/app.php` file as per your environment.
   * Run the init command to create the database table as `php init.php`.
-  * Point web browser to backend/src/web directory or Create a virtual host using [vh](https://github.com/iloveyii/vh) `vh new sportspoll -p ~/sportspoll/backend/src/web`
+  * Point web browser to backend/src/web directory or Create a virtual host using [vh](https://github.com/iloveyii/vh) `vh new todo-list -p ~/todo-list/backend/src/web`
-  * Browse to [http://sportspoll.loc](http://sportspoll.loc) (default: username: admin, password: admin).
+  * Browse to [http://todo-list.loc](http://todo-list.loc) (default: username: admin, password: admin).

 For more information about using Composer please see its [documentation](http://getcomposer.org/doc/).